Travel Report: Beijian Bridge, Taishun County.

 November 2017.
 Located in Sixi Town, Beijian Bridge is one of Taishun County’s most picturesque spots.
 Initially camouflaged by a stupendous one thousand year old camphor tree, you’ll need to make your way to the start of the lake’s stepping-stones before the bridge fully reveals itself.

-November 2017.
-Perched eleven meters above water level, Beijian Bridge was built in 1674 in the early years of the Tang Dynasty as a sister structure to the nearby Xi Dong Bridge.
+Perched eleven meters above water level, Beijian Bridge was built in 1674 in the early years of the Tang Dynasty.
+It was conceived as a sister structure to the nearby Xi Dong Bridge.

-November 2017.
-It’s only once you cross the stepping stones and reach Beijian Bridge that you realise just how immense that old tree is.
-Look out for the large goldfish community, who often swarm close to the water’s edge for scraps thrown in by tourists.
+It’s only once you cross the stepping stones and reach Beijian Bridge that you realise just how immense this old tree is.
+Look out for the large family of koi fish, who often swarm close to the water’s edge to accept scraps thrown in by tourists.

-November 2017.
-Beijian Bridge is also home to a small community of about half a dozen homes.
-The people who live here have shops, street stalls and a restaurant all catered towards tourists.
+Beijian Bridge is also home to around half a dozen people.
+Their families have lived here for generations, running shops, street stalls and a restaurant all catered towards tourists.

-November 2017.
-Beijian Bridge doesn’t get much foreign foot traffic, so be prepared for the locals here to laugh, point and stare, even more than usual in China.
-These old ladies were selling traditional Chinese sweets such as Mahua, a fried dough twist encrusted with sugar icing.
+Beijian Bridge doesn’t get many foreign visitors.
+Hence I found myself subjected to plenty of laughing, pointing and staring.
+Even more than I usually get in China.
+The ladies pictured below were selling traditional Chinese sweets such as Mahua, a fried dough twist encrusted with sugar icing.

-November 2017.
-As I entered Beijian Bridge that afternoon, there were moody, autumnal views of Sixi Town on one side, while on the other I was able to look back across the way we’d come over the lake and its stepping stones.
+In the other direction, I was able to look back at the way we’d come, with lovely views across the lake and its stepping stones.

 Like this?
-Check out my other articles from around Taishun County.
+Check out more of my articles from around Taishun County.

 For more on the region, have a look at my travel reports from around Zhejiang Province.